vmsrc/altshift/readme.md

 # Keyboard layout switching using alt-shift
 ## What is altshift
-Altshift is a Linux tool that switches the keyboard layout using alt-shift and does not break block mode selection of certain text editors.
+Altshift is a Linux tool that switches the keyboard layout using alt-shift and does not break column mode editing (aka block-selection) of certain text editors.
-For example it is compatible with the block mode selection in Geany.
+For example it is compatible with the column mode editing in Geany.
 ## What problem does it solve
 Using alt-shift for keyboard layout switching works fine in the Visual Studio and Notepad++ editors.
 Unfortunately this is not true on Linux.